Your Essential Travel Guide To Brussels

-Brussels boasts more than 40 museums.
-The city is also packed with wonderful cafés and bistros, many with wide outdoor terraces where you can sit and watch the world go by.
+Boasting more than 40 museums, the city is also packed with wonderful cafés and bistros, many with wide outdoor terraces where you can sit and watch the world go by.

 The Grand Place is a must-see example of flamboyant Flemish architecture with its elegant gabled facades, tapering spires and gilded statues.
 One of the most beautiful pedestrianised squares in the world, Grand Place is lined with restaurants and cafes and is the perfect place to enjoy famous Belgian dish - moules et frites.

 If you like shopping, head to Avenue Louise for a roll call of designer shops and trendy boutiques.
 Alternatively, explore the famous Galeries Royales Saint-Hubert - the world’s first shopping centre, opened in 1847.

 One of Belgium’s most eminent museums, the Royal Museums of Fine Arts showcases work by many distinguished Flemish artists including Ruben, Van Dijk and Magritte.
 The Belgian Comic Strip Centre will tell you all you need to know about Tin Tin, the Smurfs and other comic book favourites.